dehlen/Capture/Carthage/Checkouts/PromiseKit/README.md

 # Professionally Supported PromiseKit is Now Available

-Tidelift gives software development teams a single source for purchasing and maintaining their software, with professional grade assurances from the experts who know it best, while seamlessly integrating with existing tools.
+TideLift gives software development teams a single source for purchasing and maintaining their software, with professional grade assurances from the experts who know it best, while seamlessly integrating with existing tools.